bordeux/amxmodx-papaj/README.md

 - **Filter opacity:** 100/255 (semi-transparent)
 - **Maintenance interval:** 0.5 seconds (to survive round restarts)
 - **Time check interval:** 30 seconds
+- **Console command:** `papaj2137` (hidden from chat)
 - **Works with:** All Counter-Strike 1.6 servers running AMX Mod X

+### MP3 Playback Limitations

+**Important:** The Half-Life/GoldSrc engine can only play **one MP3 per client at a time**.
+This means:

+- If another plugin is playing MP3 music, this plugin will stop it
+- If this plugin is playing, another plugin can stop it
+- Multiple MP3s cannot be mixed or played simultaneously

+This is an engine limitation and cannot be bypassed.
+If you need background music that doesn't interfere with other plugins, consider using WAV files with `emit_sound()` instead (though WAV files are much larger).

 ## Troubleshooting